 If your Latter-day Saint Twitter forays ever touch on philosophy or theology, you’ve probably come across Tarik LaCour.
-LaCour is a growing figure in the Latter-day Saint intellectual community, no doubt largely due to the unexpected nature of his takes on almost everything.
+LaCour is a growing figure in the LDS intellectual community, no doubt largely due to the unexpected nature of his takes on almost everything.
 His social media leaps from brooding observations on science and philosophy to deadpan quips about politics and sports.

 In fact, the way LaCour evades easy categorization is surely part of his draw.
 He’s pessimistic, but not cynical.
 He cares about social justice but frequently deviates from popular narratives.
 Just when you think he couldn’t possibly get more esoteric, he switches to sports commentary.
 His imaginary conversations with his toddler, Chloe, range from Stoic wisdom and stanning Hume to witticisms on economics and heartfelt gospel truths.
 He’s a devout member of the Church, but openly embraces scientism (his Twitter handle is @realscientistic).
 Perhaps it’s his commitments to naturalism that allow him to balance his dogged persistence with dispassion, looking calmly forward to the moment when all truth will be explainable.